obestwalter/mau-mau/README.md

 ##### Book keeping

-Onky a few hudred line of Python code are currently necessary to do all this.
+Only a few hudred line of Python code are currently necessary to do all this.
 You can count them with [sloccount](http://www.dwheeler.com/sloccount/).

     $ sloccount